2022-2023 Topic of the Year

 Founded by Dr. Lynn Romeo, former dean of the School of Education and Associate Professor Emeritus, along with Dr. James Stefankiewicz, Superintendent of Township of Ocean School District, the CJCEE has been in operation since 2012.
 Dr. Tina Paone, Professor of Educational Counseling, coordinates the program for the School of Education.
 For information on the consortium, contact the School of Education, Certification, Field Placements & School Partnership Office at CJCEE@monmouth.edu.

-This year, each district will be sending a team to each session.
+Each district should create an equity team to attend each of the sessions.
 The team members will work together the entire year.
-It is highly recommended that the team remain the same throughout the year.
+It is highly recommended that the equity team remain the same throughout the year.
 Additionally, the equity team should include adult mentors that will assist the students with their projects.